FreddieLindsey/media_server_scripts/README.md

 The time comes when we eventually need to update things.

-Luckily, I've included a little script that should take care of this for you.
+Luckily, included is a script that should take care of this for you.
 Just run the following command:

 	gitupdate /usr/local/media_server

 Note: If you have changed the directory where the git repository is saved, you will need to alter the above command accordingly.
+This will only work for the default directory at the moment.

 ### Removing